 - Difficulty or incapability to put weight on the injured area of your hip

 - The hip area has swelling, bruising, or stiffness

-- One of legs are turning more outwards on the injured side
+- In addition, one of legs are turning more outwards on the injured side

-- One of your legs is shorter, specifically the injured side
+- Lastly, one of your legs is shorter, specifically the injured side

 Your doctor will perform physical exams and an x-ray on you if it’s suspected that you have a hip fracture.
-An MRI or bone scan may also be done if the x-ray image is unclear or it cannot be determined whether you have a hip fracture or not.
+The doctor also requests an MRI or bone scan if the x-ray image is unclear or it cannot determine whether there is a hip fracture or not.

 There are various ways to prevent a hip fracture.
 It is based on your lifestyle and it’s better if you start earlier to lower the chances.
 Common practices to maintain healthy and sturdy bones involve:

 - Increased intake of calcium and vitamin D

 The details posted on this page on a hip fracture is for learning purposes only.
 To learn to recognize the sign and how it is treated, enroll in a first aid course with one of our training providers.